compiler-explorer/infra/BuildingCompilers.md

 # Building compilers

 Compiler Explorer builds its compilers using docker images.
-These are built using the `Dockerfile` in `gcc/` and `clang/` directories.
-The images are auto-built by [Docker Hub](https://hub.docker.com/r/mattgodbolt) on git checkins.
+These images are each contained in their own [Git Repos](https://github.com/search?q=topic%3Adocker-images+org%3Acompiler-explorer&type=Repositories).
+The images are auto-built by [Docker Hub](https://hub.docker.com/u/compilerexplorer) on git checkins.

 ## Daily images